-Data for this study are based on the British Regional Heart Study (BRHS), a prospective cohort study comprising a socially and geographically representative sample of 7735 men aged 40-59 years from one general practice in each of 24 towns representing all major British regions and who were initially examined in 1978-1980.31 Surviving study members aged 71-92 years (n=3137) were invited to attend a 30-year re-examination in 2010-2012, of whom 2137 completed a questionnaire (68% response rate) and 1722 attended a physical examination (55% response rate).32 In 2014 a follow-up postal questionnaire was sent to the cohort and was completed by 1655 participants (64% response rate).
-In total, 1198 study participants had complete data during the 30-year re-examination and the follow-up questionnaire.
+Data for this study are based on the British Regional Heart Study (BRHS), a prospective cohort study comprising a socially and geographically representative sample of 7735 men aged 40-59 years from 1 general practice in each of 24 towns representing all major British regions and who were initially examined in 1978-1980.31 Surviving study members aged 71-92 years (n = 3137) were invited to attend a 30-year reexamination in 2010-2012, of whom 2137 completed a questionnaire (68% response rate), and 1722 attended a physical examination (55% response rate).32 In 2014, a follow-up postal questionnaire was sent to the cohort and was completed by 1655 participants (64% response rate).
+In total, 1198 study participants had complete data during the 30-year reexamination and the followup questionnaire.
 Ethical approval was provided by the relevant research ethics committees.
 All men provided written informed consent to the investigations, which were carried out in accordance with the Declaration of Helsinki.

-Physical examination of subjects at age 71-92 years involved anthropometric (height, weight) and physical performance (gait speed, grip strength) assessments, as well as a lung function test.
-Height was measured with a Harpenden stadiometer to the last complete 0.1 cm and weight with a Tanita MA-418-BC body composition analyser (Tanita, Tokyo, Japan).
-Body mass index (BMI) was calculated as weight/(height)2 (kg/m2).
-Grip strength (in kilograms) was measured with a Jamar Hydraulic Hand Dynamometer.
+Physical examination of participants at age 71-92 years involved anthropometric (height, weight) and physical performance (gait speed, grip strength) assessments, as well as a lung function test.
+Height was measured with a Harpenden stadiometer to the last complete 0.1 cm and weight with a Tanita MA-418-BC body composition analyzer (Tanita, Tokyo, Japan).
+Body mass index was calculated as weight/(height)2 (kg/m2).
+Grip strength (in kilograms) was measured with a Jamar hydraulic hand dynamometer (Model J00105, Lafayette Instrument Europe, Leicester, UK).
 Walking speed was defined as the time taken, in seconds, to walk 3 meters at normal walking pace.
 If walking speed was unavailable, self-reported information of slow walking pace ("being unable to walk more than a few steps or <200 yards or difficulty walking across a room") was used.
-Three measurements were taken for each hand, and the best of six readings was used for the analysis.
-Forced expiratory volume in 1 second (FEV1) and forced vital capacity (FVC) were measured using a Vitalograph compact II spirometer with the subject seated.
+Three measurements were taken for each hand, and the best of 6 readings was used for the analysis.
+Forced expiratory volume in 1 second and forced vital capacity were measured using a Vitalograph compact II spirometer (Vitalograph Ltd, Buckingham, UK) with the participant seated.

-Subjective assessments of walking speed, grip strength, weight loss, exhaustion and physical activity were derived from the questionnaire completed in 2010-12.
-They included single-item questions on self-reported a) inability to grip with hands (e.g. opening a jam jar); b) decrease of weight in the last four years; c) slow walking pace; d) not feeling full of energy; and e) being less or much less active compared with a man who spends two hours on most days on activities such as walking, gardening, household chores or DIY projects.
+Subjective assessments of walking speed, grip strength, weight loss, exhaustion, and physical activity were derived from the questionnaire completed in 2010-2012.
+They included single-item questions on self-reported (1) inability to grip with hands (eg, opening a jam jar); (2) decrease of weight in the last 4 years; (3) slow walking pace; (4) not feeling full of energy; and (5) being less or much less active compared with a man who spends 2 hours on most days on activities such as walking, gardening, household chores, or do-ityourself projects.

 Additional baseline sample characteristics considered included social class, smoking status, and alcohol consumption.
-For alcohol intake, the men were classified into five groups-none, occasional, light, moderate and heavy.
-Heavy drinking was defined as drinking >6 units (1 UK unit=10 g) of alcohol daily or on most days.
-Men were also classified in four groups according to their smoking habits as current smokers, ex-smokers who gave up smoking before or after 1983, and those who never smoked.
+For alcohol intake, the men were classified into 5 groups-none, occasional, light, moderate, and heavy.
+Heavy drinking was defined as drinking >6 units (1 UK unit = 10 g) of alcohol daily or on most days.
+Men were also classified in 4 groups according to their smoking habits as current smokers, ex-smokers who gave up smoking before or after 1983, and those who never smoked.